k-gintaras/UFeels-Showcase/README.md

 ## Key Features

 - **Emotion Tracking**: Users can log their emotions with timestamps, location (optional), and custom categories.
-- **Data Visualization**: Emotions are visualized over time using charts and graphs, allowing users to identify patterns and triggers.
+- **Data Visualization**: Emotions are visualized over time, allowing users to identify patterns and triggers.
 - **Custom Categorization System**: Users can define their own emotional categories, moving beyond traditional "positive" or "negative" labels.
 - **Offline-First Design**: Data is stored locally, ensuring user privacy without requiring cloud storage or user accounts.
 - **Monetization**: In-app purchases are available through the Google Billing API, allowing for a monetized, ad-free experience.